khunspoonzi/pyob/README.md

 # None
 ```

-Note that key accessors are synonymous with a given instance and are therefore unique across key fields:
+Note that key accessors are synonymous with a given PyOb instance and are therefore unique across key fields:

 ```python
 jam.iso3 = "KHM"